Dr Gemma Bullock, DClin Psy, HCPC

-When you contact me I will aim to get back to you on the same day for a brief discussion over the phone about what you would like to work on in therapy.
+When you contact me I will aim to get back to you on the same day for further information.
 We will arrange a time to meet for an initial assessment.

 During our first meeting we will consider if I am able to offer the support you need and whether you think we can work well together.
 There is no obligation to arrange any further sessions at this point.
 If we do decide to meet again we will then use the next sessions to plan what you want to focus on and we will start our therapeutic work.

 It’s difficult to know exactly how many sessions each individual will have.
 Some people benefit from a couple of sessions, whilst others might decide to opt for longer-term therapy.
 This is something we will discuss when we first meet.

 Training, qualifications & experience

 - Doctorate in Clinical Psychology - Cognitive Behavioural Therapy and Systemic Approaches, University of Southampton, 2011-2014

 - Advanced Acceptance & Commitment Therapy (ACT) Workshop, Russ Harris & Contextual Psychology, 2012

 - EMDR Training (Parts 1-3) EMDR Europe Association, 2016

 - Clinical Supervision Training, University of Surrey, 2016